Case Study: DEI Mentoring Program

 I sat down with the hiring managers to discuss this trend in their data.
 They were interested in hearing my thoughts as they were having trouble meeting their retention and recruitment goals.
 I suggested a mentoring program since one of the root causes of their issue was the lack of equitable relationships.
 We asked the leaders, “Who do you mentor right now?
 Do they look, love, and live like you?”
 For many senior leaders, the answer was yes.
 We made the mentoring program optional, but I worked to convince senior leaders in all departments to leverage this tool.

 We launched a mentoring program with the goal of providing employees with opportunities to learn critical business skills, create new partnerships, and learn how to leverage their strengths to be more effective while also increasing business value.
-The program was available without a nomination process and allowed employees to take charge of who they wanted to build a connection with within the company.
-We recommended that mentors be seasoned leaders who have been part of the company for at least one year.
+The program allowed employees to take charge of who they wanted to build a connection with within the company.

-Mentees were expected to set goals as well as utilize the Mentee Workbook to prepare for mentor meetings.
+Mentees were expected to set goals as well as prepare for mentor meetings.
 The process to become a mentee was to have a conversation with the manager, sign up on the online platform, and show up to mentor meetings prepared with questions and areas of growth in mind.

 After launching our mentoring program, we started tracking and reviewing the following data: